 The embedded PC collects the spectra and manages communication.

 Two software packages are needed for the instrument to work.
 The ‘Kongo’ software runs on the embedded PC in the field.
 It runs the measurements and saves the data to a flash memory card in the instrument.
+The amount of data that the standard flash memory can save depends on the number of channels in the spectra and the sampling rate, but typically up to 3 months of data can be saved in the embedded PC.
+When the flash memory is full, the oldest data is replaced by new data.

 The NOVAC software runs on the computer back at the observatory.
 It connects to the instruments in the field at regular intervals and checks if there is new data to download.
-If so, it downloads the data, deletes it from the instrument’s flash memory, and performs a real-time preliminary evaluation of the data.
+If so, it downloads the data, deletes it from the instrument’s flash memory, and performs a real-time preliminary evaluation of the data, and creates folders where data and results files are archived.

 The most accurate SO2 emission rate results are obtained by post-processing the data.
 This is also done using the NOVAC software at the observatory.